 He added: “Some people almost seem to see their future coffins as fashion accessories.
 We had one man who was mad about his motorbike, so we made him a coffin shaped like a sidecar which he clipped to the frame and took on a tour of the country, and another young chap ordered one with a glass top that he has been using as a coffee table in his lounge.

 or go to there web-page for more details

-Obviously you or your family can decorate your coffin yourselves (using only water-based paints and varnishes if a “green funeral” or cremation is desired), – but if you want something a bit special, there are a number of artists out there who specialise in one-off bespoke designs that they will paint onto your coffin for you.
+Obviously, you or your family can decorate your coffin yourselves (using only water-based paints and varnishes if a “green funeral” or cremation is desired), – but if you want something a bit special, there are a number of artists out there who specialise in one-off bespoke designs that they will paint onto your coffin for you.
 Taking as little as a few days, some will also supply the coffin as well.

 As well as all the above, coffins made of many different materials can be custom printed.
-Some of the companies mentioned in Cardboard Coffins section can also design and print almost any design you would like on materials such as wood as well.
+Some of the companies mentioned in the Cardboard Coffins section can also design and print almost any design you would like on materials such as wood as well.

 Whether you want wood or cardboard, you can get just about anything printed/stencilled onto your coffin.
 It’s just a question of the limits of your imagination.
 If you find yourself lacking inspiration, then the Coffin Company also has a great idea to help you get something individual and personal to you – and price-wise you may be pleasantly surprised.